Unlocking [CLS] Features for Continual Post-Training: Appendix

 \textbf{APER} \cite{simplecil_aper}: This approach builds on SimpleCIL by introducing an adapter to each transformer layer, but only for the initial task.
 This adapter helps the pre-trained model to extract task-specific features during the first incremental phase, ensuring better adaptation to the new task while minimizing forgetting in subsequent tasks.

-\textbf{EASE} \cite{ease}: This method adds adapters to each transformer layer for every task.
+\textbf{EASE} \cite{ease}: This method adds adapters to each layer of FM for every task.
 This approach leads to good performance by concatenating the feature representations of multiple task-specific backbones, but it comes with an increase in model complexity due to the addition of task-specific adapters at every stage.

-\textbf{MOS} \cite{mos}: It also trains adapters for each transformer layer for every task.
+\textbf{MOS} \cite{mos}: It also trains adapters for each FM layer for every task.
 However, MOS introduces the concept of adapter merging and replay generation for classifier correction.
 These processes increases computational complexity, particularly during training, as the model must handle the merging of multiple task-specific adapters with an increasing number of parameters.

+\textbf{TOSCA (ours)}: It trains a lightweight adapter–calibrator pair per task on the final \texttt{[CLS]} token immediately before classifier.
+This neuroscience-inspired formulation reduces computational and memory overhead without sacrificing expressiveness, leading to better-calibrated representations and improved performance.
+Please see our \cref{alg:tosca} for formal and more detailed flow.

+\paragraph{Theoretical underpinnings of our approach.} The core theoretical strength of TOSCA lies in its ability to preserve these representations by avoiding broad modifications to the feature space and instead localizing adaptation to the final layer’s \texttt{[CLS]} token, while existing methods alter the feature space throughout the network and risk compromising the high-quality representations carefully learned from FMs.
+Its surgical design not only safeguards representational fidelity, but also provides a principled mechanism to maintain stability while enabling precise, task-specific plasticity.
+Specifically, the design of TOSCA guarantees that, for all layers $n < N$, the feature manifolds $ \mathcal{H}_n$ of the FM are preserved as in \cref{eq:manifold}, meaning the feature distributions remain identical to the FM's distributions up to the penultimate layer:

+Adapting solely through the \texttt{[CLS]} token of the final layer~$N$, TOSCA allows a small bounded deviation in the feature manifold while maintaining backward compatibility of the pre-trained features.
+This bounded deviation mechanism can be expressed as \cref{eq:manifold2}, where $\epsilon$ is a small constant controlled by the residual connection and constrains changes in the feature space, ensuring that the representations remain robust while providing task-specific flexibility during post-traning, thus achieving a principled stability–plasticity balance.